agaszmurlo/bdg-sequila/docs/source/function/function.rst

 Functional parameteres
 ######################

-Currently SeQuiLa provides three additional parameters that impact joining in terms of results and speed of execution
+Currently SeQuiLa provides three additional parameters that may control the join operation in terms of results and performance.

 minOverlap
 ***********
-This parameter is defining the minimal overlapping positions for interval.
+This parameter defines the minimal overlapping positions for interval.
-The default value is set to 1, meaning that two intervals are considered overlapping if they have at least one position in common.
+The default value is set to 1, meaning that two intervals are considered as overlapping if they have at least one position in common.

-Parameter is set via configuration:
+Parameter can be set in the following way:
 ::

    spark.sqlContext.setConf("minOverlap","5")